isomerpages/mddi-corp/_digital-government/Cybersecurity in the Public Sector.md

 ![Vulnerability Discovery Programmes](/images/Digital%20Government/vulnerability_discovery_programmes.jpg)

-The public sector’s cybersecurity defence is led by the Cyber Security Group (CSG) at GovTech.
-Click on the link for more information on the <a href="https://www.tech.gov.sg/digital-government-blueprint/">role of cybersecurity in the Digital Government Blueprint</a>.
+The public sector’s cybersecurity defence is led by the [Cyber Security Group (CSG)](https://www.tech.gov.sg/our-capabilities/cybersecurity/) at GovTech.
 To learn more about the latest developments in cybersecurity, please visit the <a href="https://medium.com/csg-govtech" target="_blank">CSG Medium homepage</a>.

 [Return to the Digital Government Page](/what-we-do/digital-singapore/digital-government/)